Ober Water Trail

 Time: 40 mins

-Terrain: Well maintained, gravelled paths and a section on smooth, grassy moorland
+Terrain: Well maintained, gravelled paths, a section on smooth grassy moorland, wooden footbridges.

-Refreshments: Picnic on the moor and an ice-cream van is usually in the car park
+Refreshments: Bring a blanket and have a picnic on the moor.
+An ice-cream van is usually in the car park.

 This has to be one of the very best family walks in The New Forest.
-It is flat, short, signposted and has two paddling locations, picnicking spots, an ice-cream van, ponies and toilets.
-It can be busy in the summer, but pop on your wellies and have it to yourself in winter.
+It is flat and well signposted.
+It also has multiple paddling locations, picnicking spots, an ice-cream van, ponies and toilets.
+It can be busy in the summer, so read on to find a lesser-known nearby paddling place you can easily walk to.

 The Route

 Cross the bridge and turn right, following the markers along the trail parallel to the water.
-You will walk through some tall pines.
+You will walk through some tall pines and the river will be to your right.

 The stream will widen at another wooden bridge with a bench.
 Children will also enjoy paddling here.
 For a shorter finish, follow the yellow markers straight back to the car park.